Spite Flight (1933)

 - Explicitly possible in the tabletop RPG Toon.
 If you succeed on a Hide/Spot Hidden skill check, then you are hidden.
 Somehow.
 It doesn't matter whether there's something you could have plausibly hidden behind.
 In fact, the skill is demonstrated in the rule book by an illustration of an elephant hiding from a hunter behind a parking meter.

-- This is, more or less, the explaination for how the "outflank" ability works in Warhammer 40,000.
+- This is, more or less, the explanation for how the "outflank" ability works in Warhammer 40,000.
 Taken to Memetic levels with the tactical genius Ursarker E. Creed (see Web Original, below).

 - Left 4 Dead: Boomers will sometimes try to hide behind thin poles.
 It doesn't work out as well for them as the other examples on this page.